jawinn/game-of-go-react/README.md

 ## Storybook: View Isolated Components ##

 Components in this project support Storybook.
 To run the Storybook and view its web interface:
 `npm run storybook`

 <br>

-## Development Notes / Available Scripts
+## Running the Project and Development Notes

+**Initial Installation:**
+Run `nvm use` to use the working version of Node specified in the `.nvmrc` file.
+Run `npm install` to install all packages.

+**Available Scripts**
-In the project directory, you can run:
+In the project directory, you can then run any of the following scripts (defined in `package.json`):

 ### `npm start`